pl4nty/garden/content/Cloud/BuildKit.md

 ### Frontends

-BuildKit supports custom config files (frontends), like the [[Hardware/Talos\|Talos]] `Pkgfile`, based on OCI artefacts. `docker/dockerfile-upstream` for accessing newer features doesn't have a Windows artefact, but we can build one.
+BuildKit supports custom config files (frontends), like the [[Talos|Talos]] `Pkgfile`, based on OCI artefacts. `docker/dockerfile-upstream` for accessing newer features doesn't have a Windows artefact, but we can build one.
 I did have to disable dynamic linking (remove `-d`) in the script though.

 ```sh
 PLATFORMS=windows/amd64 ./frontend/dockerfile/cmd/dockerfile-frontend/hack/release master mainline ghcr.io/pl4nty/dockerfile push